ClockworkOrigins/m2etis/README.md

  * Compile time configuration of channels
  * QoS aware strategies

 ## Platforms ##

 m2etis has been tested on:

  * Linux
  * Windows

 ## Requirements ##

 m2etis has some dependencies as requirements.
-We use CMake (2.8+) for the build system and require a C++11 capable compiler such as g++ 4.7 or Visual Studio 13.
-All other dependencies can be provided as system library or be built by yourself.
-The appropriate build scripts can be found in dependencies directory.
+We use CMake (2.8+) for the build system and require a C++11 capable compiler such as g++ 4.7 or Visual Studio 13 (or higher).
+All other dependencies can be provided as system library or be built by yourself using the automated build scripts provided in the dependencies directory.

 ## Documentation ##